United Kingdom - Politics

 Between 1945 and 1997, UK turnout was roughly between 71-83 percent; 2001 turnout fell to 59.4 percent, and rose again in 2005 to 61.4 percent.
 Typically, the Tories (whose core supporters are regular and committed voters) hope for low turnout in elections as it suggests that Labour and Lib Dem voters have stayed home.

-Owen Jones wrote in The Guardian in February 2015: "The media polices the boundaries of acceptable debate in Britain, helping to ensure that the national conversation is on the terms most favourable to those with wealth and power.
+Owen Jones wrote in The Guardian in February 2015: "The media polices the boundaries of acceptable debate in Britain, helping to ensure that the national conversation was on the terms most favourable to those with wealth and power.
 According to the opinion polls, most Britons want public ownership of rail and energy, higher taxes on the rich and a statutory living wage.
 Yet despite the fact such policies are political common sense among the public, they are ignored or actively opposed by almost all media outlets.
 If you are one of the very few commentators with a media platform that advocates them, you are treated as chronically naive, or as a dinosaur who isn't aware of their own extinction."

 The Conservative Party had held power since 1979, when Margaret Thatcher became Prime Minister.
 On November 22, 1990, Margaret Thatcher stood down as Prime Minister.
 John Major entered the contest, as Margaret Thatcher's preferred candidate.
 He narrowly won the 1992 General Election for the Conservative Party.
 He tried to steer a middle course on Europe, but only angered both the pro-Europeans and the Eurosceptics in the Conservative Party.
 The Conservative Party lost its Parliamentary majority in December 1996, but John Major remained in office for a few more months.